bcarpent/CS513_PA1/README.md

 The programming assignments are designed to be challenging but manageable in the time allotted.
-If you have questions, want to suggest clarifications, or are struggling with any of the assignments this semester, please come to office hours, ask questions on Discord, or talk to the instructor before or after class.
+If you have questions, want to suggest clarifications, or are struggling with any of the assignments this semester, ask questions on Discord, or talk to the instructor before or after class.

 This is not a group assignment. **You are not allowed to copy or look at code from other students.** However, you are welcome to discuss the assignments with